Indepth, Inexpensive, Internationally Acclaimed

 Our seminars can be tailored for any workplace, but some common requests focus on Workplace Violence, Violent Intruders/Active Shooters, Defensive Tactics, Combat Mentality, Situational Awareness, Emergency Management, Use of Force Law, and Mental Health.

-Take a look at our Instructor Tab for more information on our speakers.
+Take a look at our Instructor Tab for more information on our speakers and emergency managers.

 In summary, our curriculum for violence centers around our expertise in training effective planning, prevention, and response techniques for violence.
 Our program hones in on two primary types of aggressive human behavior: reactive and targeted based aggression.
 Within these realms, there exist three key stages that humans progress through under conflict: anxiety, testing, and in rare cases, attack stages.
 Early recognition of these types of aggression, along with effective strategies to intervene in each stage (and before) encompass our core programs: Violent Intruder MED Training (attack stage), De-escalation Training (anxiety and testing stages) and Threat Assessment Team/EOP Creation (corporate prevention).
 Our training engages the deliberate brain function of participants through learning new recognition and response behaviors and then helps guide our trainees to “automatic” brain function: being able to actually act within a stressful situation in real life.